 Utilizing the HLLA, emergency services and transferring hospitals are able to notify and activate the cardiac catheter lab of a patient’s impending arrival.
 The lab is then prepared and ready so patient can bypass the emergency room and go straight to catheterization, saving minutes and, potentially, heart muscle.

 “Decreasing the time it takes to recognize and immediately treat a heart attack or cardiac arrest still remains central to survival,” HLLA medical director Dr. Stuart Higano said.

 The pursuit of excellence means we are continually working to improve care.
-As part of the commitment, Missouri Baptist hosts an annual Heart Lifeline Alliance Symposium bringing together nearly 300 emergency department physician, EMS professionals and other healthcare professionals for educational seminars and speakers.
+As part of the commitment, Missouri Baptist hosts an annual Heart Center Symposium bringing together nearly 300 healthcare professionals including, emergency department physician, cardiologist, hospitalist, EMS, nurses and administrators for educational seminars and speakers.